-Other way to check your hard disk is using the Windows 7 Recovery CD.
+Another way to check your hard disk is using the Windows 7 Recovery CD.
 These tools can be found in the Windows 7 CD or with a System Repair CD.
 You can learn how to do it here: How To Create A System Repair Disc in Windows 7.

-You can use this CD to look for problems in your hard disk.
+You can use this CD to look for problems in your hard disk in Windows 7.
 You have to boot your computer with this CD.
 Once you have selected your language, you will see a window asking what tool you want to start.
-In this case we are going to use the command prompt:
+In this case, we are going to use the command prompt.

 Once you do that type “

 chkdsk c: /R” and press Enter to launch the application.

 The verification process has 5 stages.
 CHKDSK verify files, indexes, security descriptors, USN Journal, file data and free space.

 Not all files in your computer are essentials for your operating system.
 System File Checker will check those files and solve any integrity problem.

 Use the find utility in the start menu.
 Type “cmd,” right click and select “Run as administrator.”

 Now in the command window, type “